ivanIStereotekk/binary_tree/README.md

 # binary_tree

-Here is two files with Binary Tree Builder's
+Here is two python files with Binary Tree Builder's
 --------------------------------------------
 main.py - the way by used binarytree lib
 --------------------------------------------